wilbcn/BlueTeam/Endpoint-Protection/MicrosoftXDR/EntraID-Protection.md

 - **Real-Time and Offline Detections**: Detects both live and offline threats by analysing risk factors.

 ## Entra ID Goals
-- Create a policy to enforce MFA on the two test users.
+- Create a conditional access policy to enforce MFA on the two test users.
+- Create a conditional access policy to block access for user logins outside trusted location.
+- Create a conditional access policy using an existing template: Require password change for high-risk users
+- Set a custom banned password list for users

 ### 1. Conditional Acess Policy: MFA for test users
 Microsoft recommends using **Conditional Access policies** over standalone User Risk and Sign-in policies.
 This offers more granular control over the policy, allowing us to combine sign-in or user risks with further conditions.